mohiittt/To_Do_List/README.md

 4. 'Edit' allows you to change any of the information within one of the 'to dos'.
 5. 'Remove' lets you completely remove a 'to do' when it is 'to done'.

+Tips -
+1. Use a separate subroutine for add, view, edit, and remove.
+2. Clear the console before viewing a new entry.
+3. Use a while True loop to call the subroutines and display the menu.